 Two sets of GEO-LEO inter-calibration data, based on the daytime and nighttime collocation pixels, are used to evaluate the Imager IR radiometric calibration accuracy.
 Both inter-calibrations with AIRS and IASI yielded very similar results in Table 4.13.
 Note that during the GOES-15 PLT, the Imager SRFs that were used were the latest available, and hence not the Rev. H (shifted) that came out in August 2011 to correct the noted shift in the two absorptive bands.
 The Rev. H values have been employed, in the creation of GVAR, in the Satellite Operations Control Center (SOCC) data since 5 August 2011.
-The mean brightness temperature (Tb) difference listed in Table 4.13 are calculated with the homogeneous collocation pixels.
-Unlike GOES-12 which has very small GEO-LEO Tb differences at the water vapor band (6.5 m), both the GOES-AIRS and GOES-IASI inter-calibration results indicated large and consistent bias for the GOES-15 water vapor band and CO2 sensitive band.
+The mean brightness temperature (Tb) differences listed in Table 4.13 are calculated with the homogeneous collocation pixels.
+Unlike GOES-12 which has very small GEO-LEO Tb differences in the water vapor band (6.5 m), both the GOES-AIRS and GOES-IASI inter-calibration results indicated large and consistent bias for the GOES-15 water vapor band and CO2 sensitive band.
 The two-IR window bands (bands 2 and 4) are well-calibrated with a Tb bias less than 0.2 K. The two absorptive bands, however, have relatively large Tb biases to both AIRS and IASI measurements.
-The Tb bias to AIRS/IASI for band-6 ranges from 0.66 K to 0.77 K, depending on the collocation time and LEO instrument.
-The water vapor band (band-3) has the largest Tb bias (~2 K) to both LEO instruments all the time, which exceeds specification.
-Noted that the implemented SRF during the Science Test is of version Rev. F, which is the same as Rev. E version for the Imager IR bands (ITT technical memo, 2010).
-Per this analysis, ITT, the instrument vendor, re-visited the pre-launch sample data and came with a new version of SRF (Rev. G).
+The Tb bias to AIRS/IASI for band 6 ranges from 0.66 K to 0.77 K, depending on the collocation time and LEO instrument.
+Compared to both LEO instruments, the water vapor band (band 3) consistently has the largest Tb bias (~2 K), which exceeds specification.
+Note that the implemented SRF during the Science Test is that of version Rev. F, which is the same as the Rev. E version for the Imager IR bands (ITT technical memo, 2010).
+Per this analysis, ITT, the instrument vendor, re-visited the pre-launch sample data and came up with a new version of SRF (Rev. G).
 These data were then empirically shifted to reduce the systemic bias (Rev. H).
 The shortwave band (3.9 m) had a large Tb difference during the daytime (not shown) due to reflected solar radiation.
 As shown in Figure 4.22 and 4.23, the Tb difference is consistent over the study period.